heavyk/new-setup/music-player.md

 - get aimp settings out of disk
 - add the filteria - living with the lag original .ogg file into the repository
 - load file into webaudio and start building the thing
-- import a lot of zx functionality into `new-setup`, and compile files into their corresponding filename.```ext output
+- import a lot of zx functionality into `built.md`, to compile all .md files into their corresponding filename.```ext blocks
-- build a terminal in vue with the commands that I run often.
+- build a terminal in vue with the commands that I run often
+  - import all of my .bashrc stuff here (like exporting env vars and stuff)
+  - build a number of commands out in a visual way
 - throw this code away